 Treat yourself to a dinner at one of Canada’s 100 Best Restaurants of 2024 including Riviera on the pedestrian-only Sparks Street, Atelier in the Little Italy neighbourhood and Arlo Wine & Restaurant on Somerset West.

 Have little ones?
 Check out this list of family-friendly restaurants in the city.
 Or if the game didn’t go how you had hoped, treat yourself to some of Ottawa’s best comfort foods.
 No visit to Ottawa, a.k.a.
-“The Shawarma Capital of the World” is complete without trying this Middle Eastern dish.
-And click here for Ottawa best tacos, burgers and sushi.
+“The Shawarma Capital of the World” is complete without trying this Middle Eastern classic.

 Late night: Live music, cocktails & more

-Keep the day’s excitement going!
+Keep the game day excitement going!
 Ottawa comes alive at night with a variety of pubs, cocktail lounges, pool bars and more.

 If you’re still hungry after dinner, you can grab a late-night bite at these restaurants, including Elgin Street Diner, which is open 24/7, 365!
-Find live music at Heart & Crown in both the ByWard Market and on Preston Street, at Irene’s Pub, located near the TD Place and more.
-For more unique nightlife ideas, click here.
+Find live music in the ByWard Market at The Laff and Heart & Crown.

-To get more inspiration on what to do while in Ottawa for the 2025 IIHF World Junior Hockey Championship, check out the Top 10 things to do in Ottawa.
+To get more inspiration on what to do while in Ottawa for the 2025 NHL playoffs, check out the Top 10 things to do in Ottawa.
 Have an evening game to attend as well?
 Here’s the evening game day itinerary.